-Currently, the family as known in our Western countries is based on the nuclear model.
-This is a very small form of family, which focuses on the father and the mother, as well as their multiple children.
+Currently, the family, as known in our Western countries, is based on the nuclear model.
+That is a minimal family form, focusing on the father and the mother, as well as their multiple children.
 This model, whose marriage is the legal representation, is now in disarray.
 Daniel Dagenais has eloquently demonstrated the fact in his book " La fin de la famille moderne " (The End of the Modern Family) 1 .
 In "La famille à l'horizon 2020" (The Family by 2020), Marie Pratte suggests the path of a legal union between a brother and a sister, or between a child and a sick parent as an alternative to marriage 2 .
-Surprisingly, we continue to limit to a couple of two individuals the foundation of these new legal forms of the family.
+Although this opens the door to matrilocal family organization, why limit the scope to two individuals?

 The current setbacks of our families are numerous.
-Suffice it to raise its disastrous results through two of his most important social responsibilities:
+Suffice it to raise its disastrous results on two of its most important social responsibilities:

 - Fulfill children’s primary need for a stable and safe environment from birth to adulthood.

-In terms of population renewal, today's modern family performance remains below the minimum threshold by almost 25% over the last 45 years 3 .
-This is serious because, to compensate, our governments undertook a very poorly planned immigration policy.
-A society incapable of self-renewal is obviously seriously ill.
+In terms of population renewal, today's modern family performance remains below the minimum threshold since the 1980s for the vast majority, and since 2000 for almost all developed countries 3 .
+That is serious because, to compensate, our governments undertook very poorly planned immigration policies.
+A society incapable of self-renewal is seriously ill.
 And in a sick society, welcoming and integrating immigrants can only be problematic4 .
-The debates acrimony surrounding the Quebec government's recent Quebec Charter of Values project clearly showed the extent of uneasiness regarding immigration among the Quebec population.

-5 .
-That is to say, the majority of our families today are unable to provide a stable and safe environment for our children, including too many even just for the duration of infancy.
+We already know that fewer young children's parents enter marriage.
+But the risk estimate of experiencing separation from their parents is 3 to 4 times higher for children of common-law relationship’s parents8 .
+A growing number of our families today, if not the majority, are unable to provide a stable and safe environment for our children.
+Including too many even just for the infancy period.
 It's just unacceptable and dramatic.
-The distress experienced by families struggling with separation of the the parents is immense.
-The impact on children who find themselves in the midst of these tragedies is very important6 .
+The distress experienced by families struggling with parents' separation is immense.
+The impact on children who find themselves amid these tragedies is significant9 .
 There is no reason for this situation to continue.

 Many evoke new contemporary models of the family that are emerging.
-This is an interesting interpretation that omits a fundamental detail.
-In fact, almost all families embark on this adventure by settling first according to the nuclear model.
+That is an exciting interpretation that omits a fundamental detail.
+Almost all families embark on this adventure by settling first according to the nuclear model.
 The improvised solutions to which families later adhere reflect only the confusion and chaos in which they end up after separation.

 So there is still practically only one model of the family in Western countries: the nuclear family.
 There is no other model for families settling down.
 There are only new models for families that are falling apart.

-What Mosuo tell us is that sex and family do not go along.
-Our young families great instability is an eloquent proof of this statement.
-The experience of the Mosuo shows that it is preferable that sexual relations do not belong to the family domain.
-This is a radical change from the traditional nuclear model of the Western world.
-But it is a model with proven viability, which is synonymous with harmonious and equitable relationships between men and women.
+What the Mosuo tell us is that sex and family do not go along.
+Our young families' high instability is eloquent proof of this statement.
+The experience of the Mosuo shows that sexual relations should not belong to the family domain.
+That is a radical change from the Western world's traditional nuclear model.
+But it is a model with proven viability, which is synonymous with harmonious and equitable relationships between women and men.

-What is interesting to note here is that the matrilocal family model, by highlighting children's uncles as paternal figures, does not mean that the relationship between the child's mother and its biological father is automatically ephemeral, although this happens quite often.
-It happens rather often that the relationship between the lovers continues in harmony after the birth of the child, the father visiting his partner regularly (practically every night in fact), possibly also maintaining a link more or less close with the child.
-We can imagine that many couples, who are now unable to only be in each other's presence, because of the constant wounds of the separation, would have managed to maintain a good relationship, had their families been matrilocal.
+The matrilocal family model highlights children's uncles as paternal figures.
+That does not mean that the relationship between the child's mother and its biological father is automatically short-lived, although that happens quite often.
+The relationship between the lovers may continue in harmony, which is also quite usual after childbirth.
+The father would then visit his partner regularly (practically every night in fact), possibly also maintaining a meaningful relationship with the child.
+Many couples are still unable to only be in each other's presence because of the separation's deep wounds.
+Imagine that they would have managed to maintain a good relationship, had their families been matrilocal.

-First, by allowing several adults to live in the same place, the matrilocal family favors the sharing of their assets among family members.
-It allows them to maintain or even improve their standard of living, despite the major economic difficulties that may occur at any time.
+Allowing several adults to live in the same place, the matrilocal family favors the assets sharing among family members.
+It will enable them to maintain or even improve their standard of living, despite the severe economic difficulties that may occur at any time.

 By concentrating the resources and skills of their many members, the new matrilocal families will quickly attain a high degree of autonomy.
-It can be anticipated that many of them will be able to maintain farm operations.
-Agriculture is experiencing very difficult times in Western countries.
-This is an extremely important heritage of our ancestors.
+We can anticipate that many of them will be able to maintain farm operations.
+Agriculture is experiencing tough times in Western countries.
+That is a significant heritage of our ancestors.
 Farms in our countries will undoubtedly be able to count on the support of several large matrilocal families.

 Then, as several generations will live in the same place, it will be possible to catalyze family resources for helping seniors and early childhood.
-As matrilocal families become established, it can be expected that the public system will benefit from increased collaboration with the family circle of beneficiaries.
-This will result in a gradual reduction of needs and thus reduce the burden on the state.
+As matrilocal families become established, we can expect that the public system will benefit from increased collaboration with the beneficiaries' family circle.
+That will result in gradual care requirements reduction and thus reduce state burden

 Finally, at the ecological level, the establishment of large matrilocal families will encourage a slowdown in consumption growth.
-In fact, members of these families living in the same place will spontaneously share, restore and repair several goods.
-Ultimately, this will make a major contribution to the cleansing of our environment.
-The growth and spread of the population will be slowed down.
-It will rather be the size of each family that will fluctuate over time.
+Members of these families living in the same place will spontaneously share, restore, and repair several goods.
+Ultimately, this will make a significant contribution to our environment cleansing.
+The growth and spread of the population will slow down.
+Instead, the size of each family will fluctuate over time.

-For example, it can be expected that the construction industry will gradually adapt to this sustainable model.
+For example, the construction industry will gradually adapt to this sustainable model.
 First, growth can continue for a while with the creation of new architectural complexes that are better able to meet the needs of matriages.
 And of course, by transforming existing single-family residences, first by subdividing them into smaller individual units with direct access to the outdoors, and then connecting them with larger community spaces.

-We will then be able to focus our talents and resources to improve the functioning and collaboration of this set of well-established families, within a network of stable and well-identified entities.
-Imagine only the whole socio-economic effort that is currently engulfed in the growth and spread of the population, made necessary by the constant creation of new nuclear families.
-All of this will rather now be used to perfect the way we organize and serve ourselves collectively.
+Over time, we will live in a set of well-established families, within a network of stable and well-identified entities.
+We will then be able to focus our talents and resources to improve the functioning and collaboration of this stable network.
+Imagine only the whole socio-economic effort that we currently engulf in the growth and spread of the population, made necessary by the constant creation of new nuclear families.
+And now also in single-parent households after their breakup.
+Instead, we will now invest all of these resources to perfect the way we organize and serve ourselves collectively.

-So there is indeed another family model that seems to be able to respond much better to the majority of Western family members’ needs.
+So there is indeed another family model that seems to be able to respond much better to the majority of Western family members' needs.
 And even to secure the long-term future of our society.
-One wonders then: what are the "benefits" of the nuclear family compared to the matrilocal family for Western families?
+One then wonders: what are the "benefits" of the nuclear family model compared to the matrilocal family for Western families?
 For the moment, we have only identified three: